UPDATE: ASCVD risk factor critique

 -- many articles over the years have found that chronic stress is associated with increased cardiovascular risk

--- patients with stable CAD in a recent prospective study found that a stressful public speaking task led to significant ischemia, and after 5 years follow-up was associated with 2.5-fold risk of composite of cardiovascular death or MI, that mental stress was a stronger predictor of cardiovasc events than positive ischemia on exercise testing (also found in earlier studies), and that the combo of mental stress-induced ischemia and conventional stress-testing induced-ischemia was much more predicative of a cardiovasc event: http://gmodestmedblogs.blogspot.com/2021/11/mental-stress-and-heart-disease.html
+-- patients with stable CAD in a recent prospective study found that a stressful public speaking task led to significant ischemia, and after 5 years follow-up was associated with 2.5-fold risk of composite of cardiovascular death or MI, that mental stress was a stronger predictor of cardiovasc events than ischemia found on exercise testing (also found in earlier studies), and that the combo of mental stress-induced ischemia and conventional stress-testing induced-ischemia was much more predicative of a cardiovasc event: http://gmodestmedblogs.blogspot.com/2021/11/mental-stress-and-heart-disease.html

 -- another study documented that endothelial dysfunction associated with mental stress predicted a 78% increase in major cardiovascular outcomes: http://gmodestmedblogs.blogspot.com/2022/01/stress-induced-cardiovascular-disease.html

--- there are some modulators of stress, such as social supports, which modify the attributable risk of stress (and social supports should be incorporated into the risk models…).
+-- there are some modulators of perceived stress, such as social supports, which modify the attributable risk of stress (and social supports should be incorporated into the risk models…).
 Or exercise, which decreases chronic inflammation and might decrease the physiological effects of stress on the body

 -- Racial disparities:

--- there have analyses noting marked Black/White differences in cardiovascular risk. it is clear overall that racial differences reflect differing social environments and stressors (and are not genetically determined). in this light, a recent analysis from the National Health and Nutrition Examination Survey (NHANES) 1999-2018, with 9.4 years of follow-up, found that the 54% increase in Black vs White CVD mortality became insignificant when controlled for the social factors of unemployment, low family income, food insecurity lack of homeownership and unpartnered status (see Ann Intern Med 2023; 176:1200-1208, doi:10.7326/M23-0507)
+-- there have been analyses noting marked Black/White differences in cardiovascular risk. it is clear overall that racial differences reflect differing social environments and stressors (and are not genetically determined). in this light, a recent analysis from the National Health and Nutrition Examination Survey (NHANES) 1999-2018, with 9.4 years of follow-up, found that the 54% increase in Black vs White CVD mortality became insignificant when controlled for the social factors of unemployment, low family income, food insecurity lack of homeownership and unpartnered status (see Ann Intern Med 2023; 176:1200-1208, doi:10.7326/M23-0507)

 -- Depression: